-When my grandmother died several years later I went through this all over again.
+When my grandmother died several years later, I went through this all over again.
 She was my dad’s mom and, not only was her handwriting sentimental in and of itself, but it also reminded me a lot of my dad’s.
-As I cleaned out her house I knew I couldn’t keep everything, but there were some things I couldn’t part with – letters and recipes mostly.
+As I cleaned out her house, I knew I couldn’t keep everything… but there were some things I couldn’t part with.

 I know more than a few grievers with one of these babies.
 A good tattoo artist will be able to replicate anything you bring in that your loved one wrote.
 It may be best to seek a tattoo artist who specializes in text to make sure you get something you are really happy with.
 There are a zillion examples, but here are a few:

-If a tattoo seems a little too permanent, you can still wear your loved ones handwriting in a more temporary way.
+If a tattoo seems a little too permanent, you can still wear your loved one’s handwriting in a more temporary way.
 There are TONS of jewelry makers who will take something your loved one wrote and turn it into a beautiful necklace, bracelet, keychain, etc. Etsy is a great place to start.
-A search for handwriting jewelry there brings up nearly 4,000 options, so I am guessing you’ll find something you like!
+A search for handwriting jewelry there brings up over 15,000 options, so I am guessing you’ll find something you like!

 If you have a card, letter, or something else that is meaningful that your loved one wrote, you can use photoshop to impose the handwriting onto an image that you may also find meaningful (or just a nice image that you want to use!).
 If you have a little photoshop knowledge, this tutorial will help you get it done!
-If you don’t, you can order custom handwriting-photo overlays from this etsy store.
+And if you still can’t, you can order custom handwriting-photo overlays from this Etsy store.